kcaisley/frida/src/readme.md

 Also process variation can lead to reference buffer mismatch.

-Also, rememember that when scaling the caps to the kT/C limit, this is based on the entire total CDAC capacitance.
+Also, remember that when scaling the caps to the kT/C limit, this is based on the entire total CDAC capacitance.
 And it is determined at sampling time, before CDAC switching.
 Expression is `Vrms_noise = math.sqrt(k*T/Ctot)` and `Vrms_noise` << `Vref / 2**N` bit resolution, by a factor of 5 or so.

 So for a 10-bit design, with 1.2 supply `Vrms_noise` << 1mV and for a 12-bit design `Vrms_noise` << `0.2mV`.